The Doorman (Seinfeld): Production

-The "Bro" versus "Manssiere" argument was based on a real argument during the episode's production.
-Writers Tom Gammill and Max Pross used "the Bro" in the script for the episode, but Seinfeld co-creator Larry David contended that "the Manssiere" would be funnier.
-Kramer's performance for the German tourists was also real life based; Gammill and Pross would act out New York stereotypes for the benefit of sightseeing buses, including pretending to mug each other.
+The "Bro" versus "Mansiere" argument was based on a real argument during the episode's production.
+Writers Tom Gammill and Max Pross used "the Bro" in the script for the episode, but Seinfeld co-creator Larry David contended that "the Mansiere" would be funnier.
+Kramer's performance for the German tourists was also based on real life; Gammill and Pross would act out New York stereotypes for the benefit of sightseeing buses, including pretending to mug each other.

-The doorman was played by Larry Miller, who was Jerry Seinfeld's best friend and one of two finalists for casting the part of George Costanza.
+The doorman was played by Larry Miller, who was Jerry Seinfeld's best friend and one of two finalists for the part of George Costanza.
 Pross had worked as a doorman one summer, and once saw a doorman he worked with standing outside his own apartment building, which he thought "was insane", inspiring Jerry's street encounter with the doorman.
 The dim lighting and dialogue style in the scene where Jerry and Elaine discuss how to escape blame for the stolen couch were designed to evoke the film noir genre.

 The scene where Kramer is pursued by the German tourists was added by Larry David, and is a parody of a scene from Marathon Man where Laurence Olivier's Nazi character is pursued by Holocaust survivors.
 The scene with George in bed with his father required numerous takes because actor Jason Alexander kept on cracking up with laughter every time Jerry Stiller offered him the kasha.